Knightflare15/Tetris/MASTER_README.md

 - app restart vs redeploy vs recycle
 - config-in-env vs config-in-code

+What to understand:

+- Azure deployment is not just "upload code"; it includes configuration, startup behavior, process lifetime, and dependency reachability.
+- A health endpoint answers whether the process is alive, but not always whether all dependencies are ready.

 ### 4.26 Docker and Container Thinking

 The repo includes a Dockerfile and deployment notes.